-Over recent years there’s been an increase in companies applying for mortgages.
+Over recent years there has been an increase in companies applying for mortgages.
 LLP mortgages are typically used for investment purposes; however they can be used for residential purposes too.

-Although mortgages can be taken out through an LLP (Limited Liability Partnership), it certainly isn’t a simple process.
-This article will explain the various methods of how an LLP can gain mortgage approval.
+Although mortgages can be taken out by an LLP (Limited Liability Partnership), it certainly isn’t a simple process.
+This article will explain the various methods of how an LLP can get a mortgage.
 In addition, we’ll also look at the different types of lending criteria where an LLP is concerned.

 Our advisors specialise in mortgages for the self-employed and have helped many clients secure mortgages through limited liability partnerships.
 It’s important to receive specialist advice in this field, as brokers are able to package your application to the most suited lender for your business.

 You can also speak to an advisor if you have a specific enquiry by calling or making an enquiry below.Enquire Now

 LLP businesses can vary in the way that they’re set up.
 For instance, the number of directors involved, equity shares and so on.
 It’s crucial for advisors to understand the nature of the LLP and the way that its structured before approaching a mortgage lender.

 Getting a mortgage through an LLP is a lot more complex than mortgages for the employed.
 Mortgages for the self-employed tend to get scrutinised by underwriters a lot more in comparison.
 This is because self-employed mortgages are deemed higher risk.
 A mortgage through an LLP is of course classed as a self-employed mortgage, so you can start to see why mortgage approval is far from straightforward.